 Some Early Fathers referring to the Trinity:

-Clement of Alexandria: “Both as God and as man, the Lord renders us every kind of help and service.
-As God He forgives sin, as man He educates us to avoid sin completely” (Christ the Educator, chapter 3.1).
-In addition, “Our educator, O children, resembles His Father, God, whose son He is.
-He is without sin, without blame, without passion of soul, God immaculate in form of man accomplishing His Father’s will” (Christ the Educator Chapter 2:4).
+“Both as God and as man, the Lord renders us every kind of help and service.
+As God, He forgives sin, as man He educates us to avoid sin completely” (Christ the Educator, chapter 3.1).
+In addition, “Our educator, O children, resembles His Father, God, whose Son He is.
+He is without sin, without blame, without the passion of the soul, God immaculate in the form of a man accomplishing His Father’s will” (Christ the Educator Chapter 2:4).

 Reasons given for rejecting the doctrine of the Trinity include:

 When anyone says, “Trinity is not EXPLICITLY mentioned in the New Testament”, they are right and all Trinitarians would agree!
 But Trinitarians would disagree that it is not evident in the overall pericope of Scripture.
 What is also noteworthy is that an explicit demand before it is deemed valid within the text implies “ontology” but rather the Biblical trinity deduced directly from the uncreated deity of Christ and the revealed person of the Holy Spirit makes it clearly evident as it is taught in the scripture.
 We also need to mention that words that we hold dear about the nature of God is not explicitly mentioned in Scripture as well nl: Omniscience, Omnipresence, and omnipotence but surely there is no denying that these characteristics are empirically evident.